luckythandel/Personal_kam_Useful/README.md

 I use these scripts on my daily basis. but you can try these too!

 ## CSC.py
 it is python script to connect with any cloud service Linux machine.
-But you will need to change some values.
+But you will need to change some variables.
+For examples, You will need to change the SSH key path in child variable.

 RUN:
 ```